(4) Extension Methods:

 Collection Initialization:

-This syntax makes it possible to populate a container (such as ArrayList or List) with items using a syntax that models that of a simple array.
-Consider the following examples:
+This syntax makes it possible to populate a container (such as ArrayList or List

 // Init a standard array.